Zelensky to meet King Charles and European leaders in UK after nightmare Trump meeting

 London (CNN) — Ukrainian President Volodymyr Zelensky will meet European leaders at a vital summit in London on Sunday, after his extraordinary argument with US President Donald Trump in the Oval Office left Western allies reeling and threw the future of the Russia-Ukraine war into deep uncertainty.

-Zelensky landed in Britain on Saturday ahead of the talks, which the West hopes will revive momentum towards an acceptable peace deal that had appeared to be slowly building this week, only to come crashing down in a nasty few minutes on Friday.
+But between niceties, a crucial day of diplomacy looms.
+The West hopes Sunday’s summit will revive momentum towards an acceptable peace deal that had appeared to be slowly building this week, only to come crashing down in a nasty few minutes on Friday.

+Starmer told the BBC on Sunday morning that he will work with France, Ukraine and “possibly one or two others” on a plan to stop the fighting, which he will then present to the US.

+That strategy seems destined to rival the negotiation process that Trump’s administration opened with Russia last month, and suggests a tacit acceptance that getting Trump and Zelensky to come to the negotiating table together will be a challenge.

-UK Prime Minister Keir Starmer and Zelensky met at Downing Street on Saturday where the two men signed an agreement to accelerate $2.8 billion worth of loans to Ukraine.
+Already, Ukraine’s leader will return to Kyiv with something tangible: on Saturday, he and Starmer signed an agreement to accelerate $2.8 billion worth of loans to Ukraine.
 The first tranche of funding is expected to be disbursed next week, according to the UK government.

-But the leaders at Sunday’s summit – which includes presidents and prime ministers from across Europe, convened by Starmer – will have a difficult challenge ahead of them.

-“It’s crucial for us to have President Trump’s support,” Zelensky said in a series of posts on X on Saturday morning.
-“He wants to end the war, but no one wants peace more than we do.”

-“We’ve been fighting for three years, and Ukrainian people need to know that America is on our side,” he said.
+In a Telegram post on Saturday, Zelensky said “the money will go toward the production of weapons in Ukraine.
+This is the fair way: the one who started the war should pay.”
+He added that “the loan will strengthen our defense capabilities.”

-The spectacle of the American president and vice president berating the leader of a war-torn ally stunned Europe and would have delighted the Kremlin.
-It added intensity to Sunday’s summit, which had initially sought to build on the progress achieved during a similar meeting in Paris last weekend.
+The earlier spectacle of the American president and vice president berating the leader of a war-torn ally stunned Europe and would have delighted the Kremlin.
+It added intensity to Sunday’s summit, which had initially been convened by Starmer to build on the progress achieved during a similar meeting in Paris last weekend.

 Trump and JD Vance accused Zelensky of being ungrateful for American military support, for “gambling with the lives of millions of people,” and risking “World War III” by fighting Russia’s invading army in his country.